 - m.
 Failure to Appear.
-The Accused Student is expected to attend and participate in the Student Conduct Board Hearing.
-If the Accused Student or the Complainant elects not to attend a hearing after appropriate written notice Section II.F.4.b above, the charges will be reviewed as scheduled on the basis of the information available, and a recommendation will be made by the Board.
-Although no inference may be drawn against an Accused Student for failing to attend a hearing or remaining silent, the hearing will proceed and the conclusion will be based on the evidence presented.
-No decision shall be based solely on the failure of the Accused Student to attend the hearing or answer the charges. - n.
+The Accused is expected to attend and participate in the Student Conduct Board Hearing.
+If the Accused or the Complainant elects not to attend a hearing after appropriate written notice Section II.F.4.b above, the charges will be reviewed as scheduled on the basis of the information available, and a recommendation will be made by the Board.
+No inference may be drawn against the Accused for failing to attend a hearing or remaining silent.
+The hearing will proceed and the conclusion will be based on the evidence presented.
+No decision shall be based solely on the failure of the Accused to attend the hearing or answer the charges. - n.
 Findings and Recommendations.
 The Chair is responsible to prepare the Student Conduct Board's Findings and Recommendations in writing.
-If the Findings and Recommendations are not unanimous, opinion(s) may be written by those who differ with the Majority's Findings and Recommendations.
-The Chair will forward the Findings and Recommendations, including differing opinion(s), within ten (10) business days to the Dean, the Student Conduct Administrator, the Accused Student and the Complainant. - o.
+If the Findings and Recommendations are not unanimous, opinions may be written by those who differ with the majority's findings and recommendations.
+The Chair will forward the findings and recommendations, including differing opinions, within ten (10) business days to the Dean, the Student Conduct Administrator, the Accused and the Complainant. - o.
 Dean's Review.
-The Dean will review the Findings and Recommendations from the Student Conduct Hearing along with the audio recording and supporting documents, and transmit their decision in writing within ten (10) business days from receipt to the Accused Student, the Complainant, the Student Conduct Administrator, and the Chair of the Student Conduct Board.
-Actions of the Dean are not limited to sanctions recommended by members of the Student Conduct Board.
-The Dean's decision shall be final. - p.
+The Dean will review the Findings and Recommendations from the Student Conduct Hearing along with the audio recording and supporting documents, and transmit their decision in writing within ten (10) business days from receipt to the Accused, the Complainant, the Student Conduct Administrator, and the Chair of the Student Conduct Board.
+Actions of the Dean are not limited to sanctions recommended by members of the Student Conduct Board. - p.
 Appeal.
-Within five (5) business days of receipt of the decision of the Dean, if either party believes that the due process procedures have been violated, an appeal may be made, in writing, to the President of the University.
-The President will review the case and notify all parties of their decision within five (5) business days.
-If a written appeal is not submitted within ten (10) business days following receipt of the Dean's letter, the right to appeal is thereby waived and the Dean's decision is final.
+Within five (5) business days of receipt of the decision of the Dean, if either party believes that their due process procedures have been violated or that new information has become available, an appeal may be made in writing to the Provost of the University.
+The Provost or their designee will review the case and notify all parties of their decision within five (5) business days.
+If a written appeal is not submitted within five (5) business days following receipt of the Dean's letter, the right to appeal is waived and the Dean's decision will be finalized.

-The Accused Student or Complainant may only raise, and the President shall only consider, the following:
+The Accused or Complainant may only raise, and the Provost or their designee shall only consider, the following on appeal:

-- i.
-Whether a procedural deviation occurred that substantially affected the outcome of the case; - ii.
-Whether there is new information sufficient to alter the Findings or other relevant facts not available or mentioned in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing. - iii.
-The President will review the Findings and Recommendations and, at their sole discretion, the record from the Student Conduct Hearing and supporting documents, and transmit their decision in writing to the Accused Student, the Complainant, the Student Conduct Administrator, the Chair of the Student Conduct Board, and the Dean.
-The President's decision shall be final.
+- Whether a procedural deviation occurred that substantially affected the outcome of the case; - ii.
+Whether there is new information sufficient to alter the findings or other relevant facts not available or mentioned in the original hearing because such information or facts were not known to the person appealing at the time of the original Student Conduct Board Hearing. - q.
+Provost's Review.
+The Provost or their designee will review the findings and recommendations and, at their discretion, the record from the Student Conduct Hearing and supporting documents, and transmit their decision in writing to the Accused, the Complainant, the Student Conduct Administrator, the Chair of the Student Conduct Board, and the Dean.
+The Provost or their designee's decision shall be final.